Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Talisker Distillery Whisky, Isle of Skye, Scotland

-#10 Snap a Photo of Grazing Sheep and Highland Coos
+#10 Find Grazing Sheep and Highland Cows

 Sheep grazing on Isle of Skye, Scotland

-While the wild and unruly landscapes of the Isle of Skye are fascinating, but for the local farmers, the land is a pasture.
-Grazing sheep and cows are a regular sight around the island – and sometimes the farm animals even wander onto the roads and trails.
+While the wild and unruly landscapes of the Isle of Skye are fascinating, for local farmers the land is a pasture.

 Look for a Highland Cow on Isle of Skye, Scotland